joe-bell/plaiceholder/docs/docs/plugins/next.md

 # Next.js

-An essential plugin for Next.js, ensuring that all `plaiceholder` functions start in the main thread.
+An essential plugin for Next.js, ensuring that all Plaiceholder functions start in the main thread.

 ## Installation

-1. Install the package alongside your existing `plaiceholder` installation:
+1. Add the package alongside your [existing `plaiceholder` installation](/usage#installation):

    ```sh
    npm i @plaiceholder/next